QuantumMaterialsModelling/bands4vasp/README.md

 * **EDELTA1** - energy interval for the raw data plots EBSbloch, EBSorbit, EBSbloch.spec and Bandindexplot.
 If one value is given, the interval will be symmetric around the Fermi level [-EDELTA1;EDELTA1], or one can set the two values individually seperated by a blank.

-* **EDELTA2** - energy interval for the manipulated plots, with the same functionality as EDELTA1.
+* **EDELTA2** - energy interval for the processed plots, with the same functionality as EDELTA1.

 * **EDIF**  - Energy diffusion from the unfolding calculation.
-EDIF defines the maximal energy difference for one k-point, inbetween this interval all energy states will merged and represented in the manipulated data as one state.
+EDIF defines the maximal energy difference for one k-point, inbetween this interval all energy states will merged and represented in the processed data as one state.

-* **BAVERAGE** - If BAVERAGE is set to .TRUE. the weighted average of the Bloch character is calculated and represented in the manipulated data, else the values will summed up.
+* **BAVERAGE** - If BAVERAGE is set to .TRUE. the weighted average of the Bloch character is calculated and represented in the processed data, else the values will summed up.

-* **OAVERAGE** - If OAVERAGE is set to .TRUE. the weighted average of the orbital character is calculated and represented in the manipulated data , else the values were summed up.
+* **OAVERAGE** - If OAVERAGE is set to .TRUE. the weighted average of the orbital character is calculated and represented in the processed data , else the values were summed up.

 * **BLOCH_TRESHOLD** - sets the minimal Bloch character value.
 Energy states with a Bloch character less than BLOCH_THRESHOLD will rejected.